Guide to the Online MBA in Sustainability

 While some business schools started paying attention to the environment before it was the cool thing to do, plenty are getting in on the act now.
 Often, the curriculum is a reflection of efforts the university is making on its own campus to be greener and make greater contributions to society.

 For instance, some business schools have rebuilt their classrooms to meet Leadership in Energy and Environmental Design (LEED) certification standards.
-This means they have used materials and construction methods to satisfy prerequisites and earn points to achieve different levels of certification for their buildings.
+This means they have used specific materials and construction methods to achieve different levels of certification for their buildings.
 It's proof that many business schools are looking to do more than pay lip service to sustainability.
 In fact, more students than ever are demanding programs that will help them become successful in the business world while also permitting them to make meaningful contributions to society.

 Who is a good match for an MBA in sustainability?